zmeihui/dbdni.github.io/README.md

-Webpage of the UCSD Database Lab
+Webpage of the Data Management Community's Initiative for Diversity and Inclusion